Business Communications

 Audience

-Women in mid-level manager positions looking to develop the necessary business acumen and leadership skills to advance to organizational leadership positions.
+Mid-level manager positions looking to develop the necessary business acumen and leadership skills to advance women to organizational leadership positions.

 Outcomes